Authenticating users with OpenID Connect

 Setting up an Identity Provider (wizard)

-Identity providers are configured on the Organization page, found in the user menu in the top right corner of the Crosser Cloud interface.
+Identity providers are configured on the Organization page, found in the user menu in the top right corner of the Crosser Control Center interface.
 On that page, select Identity providers in the left-hand menu.
 This opens up a list of currently defined identity providers, if any, and also allows you to add new providers.

 When clicking on + Add Identity Provider a wizard opens up which takes you through three steps to complete the configuration.